targets-framework/targets/docs/Overview.md

 That's enough to get you thinking—We'll leave this here for now as a mysterious example for the reader to consider.

 > As you start working through the tutorials in this chapter, most of the examples you'll see use JSON for task compositions.
-Spoiler alert!
 As you can see in the example above, Targets supports a special YML syntax.
 You'll learn about this towards the end of the tutorials.

 -----